 SHIRLEY FRIESEN, M.A., R.Psych.

-Shirley has dedicated her life to helping others coping with the stress and anxiety of bullying, harassment, and workplace stress.
+Shirley has over 20 years of experience helping others cope with stress, anxiety, bullying, harassment, and workplace stress.
 She is an expert in the communication skills that neutralize difficult or high conflict people and assertively standing your ground in a way that is respectful, polite, and strong.
-Whether you are dealing with a dysfunctional Board or Executive, need to give a presentation to a tough audience, or survive a cross-examination (in courtroom, the boardroom - or even at home), Shirley can teach you the strategies that will help you keep cool under fire.
-Just think about how great it would be if you could move forward with your life and career without worrying about the people who do their best to attack, blame, and find fault in everything!
+Shirley can teach you the strategies that will help you keep cool under fire.
 Shirley has also learned to overcome her own anxiety disorder early in her career and loves helping others with anxiety feel confident and ready to "lean in" at work and in their personal lives.

-Shirley has also been a psychologist for the Correctional Service of Canada for over 20 years.
-During that time she has worked with many threatening and intimidating individuals, has extensive experience in court as an expert witness and helped her coworkers deal effectively with workplace stress in her role as a union representative.
-Her interest in protecting the rights of others led to her recent position as Vice President of the Professional Institute of the Public Service of Canada (PIPSC) - the union representing over 50,000 federal professional employees.
-During her term, she has also spearheaded the development of the PIPSC National Women’s Caucus that focuses on championing the needs of women in the public service.
+Shirley is also a psychologist for the Correctional Service of Canada and Vice President of the Professional Institute of the Public Service of Canada (PIPSC) - the union representing over 50,000 federal professional employees.
 Shirley sits on the Board of Directors and Executive Committee at PISPC as well as the Advisory Committee for the Office of the Public Sector Integrity Commissioner of Canada.

 Francois Botha, Ph.D., Registered Psychologist